sjain882/Ethernet-ForWakeOnLanOnly-Win/README.md

 6. Add the `.zip` extension (so its `49d2ea10-7a2a-4265-81b0-0d8f3eb00d24.zip`)
 7. Extract the contents to somewhere suitable, e.g, `C:\Program Files\Power Triggers v2`
 8. Run the program - it should automatically add itself to startup (visible in Task Manager startup tab).
-9. NOTE: It appears to have some UAC bypass method to make the experience more seamless, but I haven't tested this on non-admin accounts (you might have to manually start the program as administrator on each login in these cases)
+9. If you are logged in as admin, no further steps required.
+10. If you are logged in as normal user, you will need to set the Startup shortcut to "Run As Administrator" in Compatibility tab, or manually start it as administrator yourself on each login.

 ### How to use